-This White Wine Herb Roasted Chicken also makes a delicious gravy.
-I literally save the gravy from this and add it over top of salads and sometimes I dip a piece of bread in it.
-It’s amazing how so few ingredients yield such delicious flavors!
-It’s just so easy to make and the results are so good!
-I adore recipes like this.
-Quick, delicious, easy – you really can’t go wrong.
+This home-cooked White Wine Herb Roasted Chicken also makes for a delicious gravy.
+I literally save the remaining sauce from this and add it over top of salads and sometimes I even dip a piece of bread in it.
+It's amazing how so few ingredients yield such delicious flavors!

 While the chicken is searing, I cut up a red onion and set it aside.
-I remove the chicken from the heat and add a cup of white wine (you can also add a cup of chicken broth if you don’t drink alcohol).
-Then toss in the onions and roast in the oven for about 20-25 minutes, until the chicken is done.
-And that’s it!
-You’ve got dinner in less than a half hour!
+I remove the chicken from the heat and add a cup or small bowl of white wine (you can also add a cup of chicken broth if you don't drink alcohol).